 We had five nights awarded us for this observing run and were able to observe for less than four hours.
 It was foggy/icy, snowy, and finally just cloudy.
 On our fourth night, we were told to “go home” in the morning as several feet of snow was expected and they were going to close the road to all traffic.

-Here are two pictures of our time up at the telescope.
-The left picture is a view similar to one below, except for the snow and the cloud that obscures the Large Binocular Telescope in the background.
+Here are two pictures of our time up at the telescope; In the left picture, snow and the clouds obscure the Large Binocular Telescope in the background.
 The right picture was taken on the roof showing Gary Gray (maintenance manager) sweeping snow off the dome.

 So much for adding our most recent observing experiences to the original blog!

 Note: Nancy Lebofsky recently posted a blog: Adventures in EPO—Tucson Festival of Books.
 Most of the people who visited the Vatican Observatory Foundation tables are from Tucson and southern Arizona.
 Unfortunately, many do not know that there is a Vatican Observatory and that it has a telescope on Mt.
 Graham, northeast of Tucson.
 Others are equally surprised to find out that “The Church” has Jesuit Brothers and Fathers who actually do astronomy for a living!
 The Vatican has an office on the Campus of the University of Arizona and the astronomers there study everything from meteorites to asteroids to exoplanets to the study of galaxies and cosmology.